 Note: Where large numbers of instruments are involved, parallel octaves and unisons are used where voices follow the same melodic line for some length of time (hence no counterpoint intended).
 This is never true of parallel 5ths or 12ths in tonal music.
 Parallel 4ths can be used between upper voices but only when accompanied by parallel 3rds and 6ths.

 I should mention here the issue of "hidden" 5ths and octaves.
 This is where 5ths, 12ths or octaves are approached from the same direction.
 The "hidden" comes from the idea that if we fill in passing notes in the movement then these create actual parallel 5ths, 12ths or octaves.
 Some writers on the subject suggest that these are avoided almost, or as much as, actual parallels in tonal and pre-tonal music.
 It is certainly the case that composers prefer to approach these intervals by oblique or contrary motion but, according to my analyses, hidden 5ths, 12ths and octaves are common in all periods of music in spite of what some theorists would say about them.
 However, they are more common where middle voices are involved and not so common between the melody and bass.
 I've highlighted these in the full analyses where they occur.
-Note: hidden fifths are used freely where the movement just involves redistributing the notes of the same chord and where they occur in outer voices it is usually the case that the top voice moves by step.

 Next Topic: Arpeggiation and Passing Notes